 From Phnom Penh To Kampot:

 Some hostels in Phnom Penh will offer to book you your bus but being honest, don’t bother.
-Instead head to the bus stop either the night before or the day off to get a much cheaper ticket than online or via your accommodation.
+Instead, head to the bus stop either the night before or the day off to get a much cheaper ticket than online or via your accommodation.

-The busses from Phnom Penh to Kampot cost $6 (€5.30) with Soyra bus which has its own bus terminal near the central market.
-Busses leaving at 7.30am, 9.30am, 12.30pm, 2.30pm.
+The buses from Phnom Penh to Kampot cost $6 (€5.30) with the Soyra bus which has its own bus terminal near the central market.
+Buses leave at 7.30 am, 9.30 am, 12.30 pm, and 2.30 pm.

 Your best bet would be to take note of the different bus terminals (each company has its own) and as you ramble around Phnom Penh, pop in and ask them.

-Either way, no matter what company or mode of transport, shouldn’t pay more than $6 to Kampot.
+Either way, no matter what company or mode of transport, you shouldn’t pay more than $6 to Kampot.

 Accommodation In Kampot: